ddanner97/ddanner97/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on... my [workout app](https://github.com/ddanner97/WorkoutApp)
 - 🌱 I’m currently learning...
-React, Redux, and more on web development w/ [Harvards: Web Programming w/ Python & JavaScript](https://cs50.harvard.edu/web/2020/)
+React, Redux, & more on web development w/ [Harvards: Web Programming w/ Python & JavaScript](https://cs50.harvard.edu/web/2020/)
 - 🧠 In the future I want to learn more about...
 Database architecure and MySQL and PostgreSQL
 - 👯 I’m looking to collaborate on ... any project using React or Django.
 - 💬 Ask me about ...
 Music, Movies, or Fitness!